project-hadron/discovery-transition-ds/docs/source/reports/citation.rst

 feedback.
 In addition the data location of the source and persist is also captured.

-This is extended with the Project Hadron transistion component, considered the data entry point reporting tool, which includes a special method call to add provenance.
+This is extended with the Project Hadron transition component, considered the data entry point reporting tool, which includes a special method call to add provenance.
 Provenance sites a number of origin indicators that guide the user to the data’s provenance, its